ibm-cloud-docs/Cloudant/tutorials/create_query.md

 results include the first name, last name, and location.
 The results are sorted by first name in ascending order based on the values in the `sort` parameter.

-When you define
-the `sort` parameter to display the results in a particular order, an index that accepts those definitions must exist.
-When you run your query, Cloudant looks for an index that can execute the `sort` you defined.
-If it doesn't find an index, it returns that no suitable index is found.
-We created the indexes in the previous exercise to avoid this.

 The extra details look like the following example:
 ```json
 {